ResetPower/ideamc/README.md

 ## Notice
 - The launcher supports only macOS now
 - The launcher supports only the official Minecraft folder now
-- The launcher supports only offline mode now
 - The launcher supports only pure version
 - The launcher only successfully tested in 1.15.2
 ## Dependencies